martinpoot/waikato-top-down/readme.txt

 Installation instructions:
-Rename copy the release directory to a name that you like and a destination where it makes sense.
+Rename the release directory to a name that you like and copy it to a destination where it makes sense.

 Run the game executable.

-The Global Game Jam distributable only supports Microsoft Windows, OS X and linux versions will probably be added after the submission deadline.
+The Global Game Jam distributable only supports Microsoft Windows; OS X and Linux versions will probably be added after the submission deadline.

 Authors: